faebser/raspberry-pi-usb-cloner/README.md

 * point your browser to the configured ip and port of your raspberry
 * select the source/master
-* press the clone and clone away
+* press the clone button and clone away

 ## screenshots